jazzband/Watson/docs/user-guide/commands.md

 and `--year`, `--month` and `--week` to the current year, month or week respectively.

+If you are outputting to the terminal, you can selectively enable a pager through the `--pager`` option.

 You can limit the log to a project or a tag using the `--project` and `--tag` options.
 They can be specified several times each to add multiple projects or tags to the log.